DarkAtra/darkatra.dev/_posts/2023-10-28-fixing-online-gameplay-for-bfme2.md

 }
 ```

-I quickly validated that the dll was indeed redirecting dns queries using [wireshark](https://gitlab.com/wireshark/wireshark/-/tree/master), another great open
+I quickly added the EasyHook hooking code and then validated that my dll was indeed redirecting dns queries
-source tool that allows you to inspect network traffic.
+using [wireshark](https://gitlab.com/wireshark/wireshark/-/tree/master), another great open source tool that allows you to inspect network traffic.

 ![A screenshot of wireshark showing successfully redirected dns queries](/assets/bfme2-wireshark-dns-capturepng.png)

-At this point, I was able to view to login mask in game, but it didn't let me connect to the servers as the certificate validation was still failing.
+At this point, I was able to view the login mask in game, but it didn't let me connect to the servers as the certificate was still considered invalid.
-I accidentally stumbled across [this GitHub repository](https://github.com/Aim4kill/Bug_OldProtoSSL) which demonstrated a bug in EA's certificate validation
+After searching for a fix for a few days, I accidentally stumbled across [this GitHub repository](https://github.com/Aim4kill/Bug_OldProtoSSL) which
-based on [the source code for EA's webkit](https://github.com/xebecnan/EAWebkit) that was used in Need for Speed World.
-I managed to locate the exact same bug
+demonstrates a bug in EA's certificate validation based on [the source code for EA's webkit](https://github.com/xebecnan/EAWebkit) used in Need for Speed World.
-in The Battle for Middle Earth II.
+I managed to locate the exact same bug in The Battle for Middle Earth II.

 ![A screenshot of the certificate bug in battle for middle earth 2](/assets/bfme2-ghidra-cert-validation-bug.png)

-I looked where to insert a jump instruction so that the game always thinks the certificate has an unknown signature.
-I found that the easiest way was to insert
+I looked where I could insert a jump instruction so that the game would always think the certificate had an unknown signature.
-it in line 228 as seen in the following screenshot:
+The easiest way I've found was to insert it in line 228, as shown in the following screenshot:

 ![A screenshot of the location of the jump instruction to abuse the certificate bug in battle for middle earth 2](/assets/bfme2-ghidra-cert-validation-bug-jump-instruction.png)

-I validated this using [CheatEngine](https://github.com/cheat-engine/cheat-engine), a tool that allows you to inspect and change the memory of processes.
+Using [CheatEngine](https://github.com/cheat-engine/cheat-engine) I was able to quickly validate that my change really worked.
-I attached myself to the game process and then jumped to `game.dat+00a8d096` which is the address of the if statement in line 228.
+I attached myself to the game process and then jumped to `game.dat+00a8d096`, which is the address of the if statement on line 228.
-Next, I simply changed the instruction to jump to `00A8D0DE` which is the address of line 237.
+Then I changed the statement so that it jumps to `00A8D0DE`, which is line 237.
+I was now able to successfully log in to the T3A:Online servers.

-Now all there was left to do write some code that does all of this automatically.
-Here is what it looks like:
+Now all that was left was to write code that would do all of this automatically.
+This is how it looks like:

 ```cpp
 HANDLE currentProcess = GetCurrentProcess();